 In addition to providing advice and counsel to businesses and individuals, including drafting agreements and other legal documents, I am a trial lawyer.
 Good trial skills are earned through training and experience.
 Great trial skills are acquired by learning from the best lawyers - first in the classroom, then in the courtroom.
 I have been fortunate to learn from some of the best lawyers in the country.
 One important thing I have learned is that great lawyers come in all shapes and sizes.
 Some come from large firms, some from solo practices.
 Some are public defenders and civil rights advocates - and some routinely handle bet the company litigation for major corporations.
 During my career, I've gone to trial against lawyers from some very large and well-respected law firms, including: Baker Hostetler, Ice Miller, Vorys Sater, Barnes and Thornburgh, The Ohio Attorney General, and Dinsmore and Shohl.
 I have also litigated hundreds of cases short of trial against lawyers from some of the largest law firms in the country, including: Littler Mendelson, Winston Strawn, Seyfarth Shaw, Morgan Lewis, Squire Patton - just to name a few.
-Many of the lawyers I've faced at these firms were very talented - many were not.
-The lesson is, you can never judge a trial lawyer by the name of the firm under his/her signature or the law school he/she went to.
-This is especially true at trial.
-Once jury selection begins, those things simply don't matter - the lawyer's talent and skill does.

 In addition to actual first, second and third chair trial experience, I have received extensive training in trial techniques from many of the best lawyers in the country.
 I have attended the following well-regarded programs taught by the National Institute of Trial Advocacy (NITA): NITA 9-day National Session Trial Skills Seminar (Boulder, CO), NITA Advanced Trial Skills Seminar (District of Columbia).
 I have also attended numerous trial skills courses taught by the American Association for Justice at conventions in the following cities: Montreal, Palm Springs and Boca Raton.
-Because of my practical trial experience and training, I have been sought out by other lawyers in Ohio and elsewhere to co-counsel complex employment and commercial litigation cases and to perform independent investigations for their clients.
+Because of my knowledge, experience and training, I have been sought out by other lawyers in Ohio and elsewhere to co-counsel complex employment and commercial litigation cases and to perform independent investigations for their clients.
 Listed below are examples of my previous cases and investigations.

 Jury Verdict for Former Employee.
 After a five-day disability discrimination trial, the jury returned a verdict for my client.
 The judgment, attorneys' fees and costs after the verdict total in excess of $500,000.